kotobuki/funnel/README_en.txt

 INTRODUCTION
 Funnel is a toolkit for physical computing.
-Funnel supports Arduino I/O boards, Gainer I/O modules, XBee wireless modems and Funnel I/O modules.
+Funnel supports Arduino I/O boards, Gainer I/O modules, XBee wireless modems and FIO (Funnel I/O) boards.
 The user can set filters to input or outputs ports: range division, filtering (e.g. LPF, HPF), scaling and oscillators.
-Details, future plans are described at the following location, but are subject to change.

 About the latest information, please refer to the following web site: http://funnel.cc